RosieEgle-Reibus/Weather-Or-Not/README.md

 * ViewController.swift - responsible for taking the user input and passing it to the ViewModel and then displaying the response from the api in the UI, also in control of navigation/segues to the other biew controllers through the use of buttons
 * SecondViewController.swift - displays a table of mock hourly data
 * ThirdViewController.swift - displays a table of mock daily data
+* Main.storyboard - The UIView that the ViewControllers are controlling/manipulating

 ## Data Persistence